ToonSti/PlayerMovementUnity/README.md

 ---
 Want to add:
-  - Making SmoothDamp function slower in air when no button pressed for a smoother landing
-  - Making a character controller with it
+  - Making a character controller for the player